 The company established its presence in Australia in the late 1980s to transfer its world-class 9LV combat management system technology from Sweden.
 We pioneered Australia's electronic defence industry, providing Australia with it's sovereign-owned naval warfighting capability.
-From what was initially a handful of Swedes, this Australian company has grown to a workforce of almost 400 Australians, mostly in Adelaide but also in five other states.
+From what was initially a handful of Swedes, this Australian company has grown to a workforce of around 500 Australians, mostly in Adelaide but also in five other states.
 Saab’s Australian expertise now directly supports Saab’s global activities and the following major capabilities have been provided to the Australian Defence Force:

 - Carl Gustaf weapons to the Australian and New Zealand armies since the 1960s